Apartheid: Verwoerd years

 In 1959, the non-racial South African Sports Association (SASA) was formed to secure the rights of all players on the global field.
 After meeting with no success in its endeavours to attain credit by collaborating with White establishments, SASA approached the International Olympic Committee (IOC) in 1962, calling for South Africa's expulsion from the Olympic Games.
 The IOC sent South Africa a caution to the effect that, if there were no changes, they would be barred from competing at the 1964 Olympic Games in Tokyo.
 The changes were initiated, and in January 1963, the South African Non-Racial Olympic Committee (SANROC) was set up.
 The Anti-Apartheid Movement persisted in its campaign for South Africa's exclusion, and the IOC acceded in barring the country from the 1964 Olympic Games.
 South Africa selected a multi-racial team for the next Olympic Games, and the IOC opted for incorporation in the 1968 Mexico City Olympic Games.
 Because of protests from AAMs and African nations, however, the IOC was forced to retract the invitation.

 Foreign complaints about South Africa's bigoted sports brought more isolation.
-Racially selected New Zealand sports teams toured South Africa, until the 1970 All Blacks rugby tour allowed Maori to enter the country under the status of "honorary Whites".
+Racially selected New Zealand sports teams toured South Africa until the 1970 All Blacks rugby tour, when Maori were allowed to enter the country under the status of "honorary Whites".
 Huge and widespread protests occurred in New Zealand in 1981 against the Springbok tour – the government spent $8,000,000 protecting games using the army and police force.
 A planned All Black tour to South Africa in 1985 remobilised the New Zealand protesters and it was cancelled.
 A "rebel tour" – not government sanctioned – went ahead in 1986, but after that sporting ties were cut, and New Zealand made a decision not to convey an authorised rugby team to South Africa until the end of apartheid.